UnknownDetectionParty/UDP-Java/README.md

 ### Installation

+1. Make sure you have the JDK, Minecraft, and [Maven](https://maven.apache.org/install.html) installed.
-1. Clone/download the repository
+2. Clone/download the repository then open it in your IDE
+    1. For eclipse you open the project via `File > Import > Maven > Existing Maven Project`
-2. Change the target version *(Minecraft version to modify, default is 1.12.2)*
+3. Change the target version *(Minecraft version to modify, default is 1.12.2)*
-    1. Open the project in your IDE and open `\src\main\java\mapping\MappingGen.java`
+    1. Open `\src\main\java\mapping\MappingGen.java`
-    3. Modify the version string to whichever version you want to target.
+    2. Modify the version string to whichever version you want to target.
         1. Version must either be supported by MCP *(use the MCPOnlineJsonGen)* or by Forge *(use the MCPJsonGen)*
         2. If the version is supported by MCP, just run it.
 You can find the supported version list [here](http://export.mcpbot.bspk.rs/versions.json).
         3. If the version is supported only by forge, [download the forge MDK](https://files.minecraftforge.net/) and install it as if you were going to make your own mod *(This downloads important files that the tool uses to generate mappings.
 You can delete the downloaded forge files after running their install script)*